 - 3. The Register of Directors and Key Managerial Personnel and their shareholding maintained under Section 170 of the Act, the Register of Contracts or Arrangements in which the directors are interested, maintained under Section 189 of the Act, and the relevant documents referred to in the Notice will be available electronically for inspection by the members during the AGM.
 All documents referred to in the Notice will also be available electronically for review without any fee by the members from the date of circulation of this Notice up to the time of AGM.
 Members seeking to inspect such documents can send an email to investor@dutronindia.com 48 hours before the AGM. - 4.
-Members seeking any information concerning the accounts or any matter to be placed at the AGM are requested to write to the Company on or before Friday, 24th June, 2022, through email on investor@dutronindia.com. - 5.
+Members seeking any information concerning the accounts or any matter to be placed at the AGM are requested to write to the Company on or before 5.00 pm on Friday, 23rd June, 2023, through email on investor@dutronindia.com. - 5.
 The Equity Shares of the Company is listed at the Stock Exchange, Mumbai (BSE), Phiroze Jeejeebhoy Towers, Dalal Street, Mumbai 400 001 (Company Code: 517437).
-The annual listing fee for the financial year 2022-23 has been paid to the Stock Exchange. - 6.
-The Register of Members and the Share Transfer Books of the Company will remain closed from 18th June, 2022 to 30th June, 2022 (both days inclusive).
-The record date will be 17th June, 2022 for considering eligibility to vote at AGM and receive the dividend, if approved at AGM. - 7.
-Director Smt Kapilaben H. Patel is interested in item no 3 of the ordinary business.
-Shri Rasesh H. Patel, Shri Alpesh B. Patel and Shri Sudip B. Patel, the directors of the company shall be deemed to be interested in item 3 being relatives of Smt.
-Kapilaben H Patel.
-The other relatives, if any, of Smt Kapilaben H. Patel shall be deemed to be interested to the extent of their shareholding interests. - 8.
-Director Shri Alpesh B. Patel is interested in item no 4 of the ordinary business.
-Shri Rasesh H. Patel, Smt.
-Kapilaben H. Patel and Shri Sudip B. Patel, the directors of the company shall be deemed to be interested in item 4 being relatives of Shri Alpesh B. Patel.
-The other relatives, if any, of Shri Alpesh B. Patel shall be deemed to be interested to the extent of their shareholding interests.
+The annual listing fee for the financial year 2023-24 has been paid to the Stock Exchange. - 6.
+The Register of Members and the Share Transfer Books of the Company will remain closed from 24th June, 2023 to 30th June, 2023 (both days inclusive).
+The record date will be 23rd June, 2023 for considering eligibility to vote at AGM and receive the dividend, if approved at AGM. - 7.
+Director Mr. Rajendra Desai is interested in resolution number 3.
+No other director is interested in any resolution except in the capacity of the shareholder.

-9. Dividend Related Information
+8. Dividend Related Information

 Subject to the approval of the Members at the AGM, the dividend will be paid within a week from the conclusion of the AGM, to the Members whose names appear on the Company's Register of Members as on the Record Date, and in respect of the shares held in dematerialized mode, to the Members whose names are furnished by National Securities Depository Limited and Central Depository Services (India) Limited as beneficial owners as on that date.
 Payment of dividend shall be made through electronic mode to the Shareholders who have updated their bank account details.
-Dividend warrants/demand drafts will be dispatched to the registered address of the shareholders who have not updated their bank account details.
-Shareholders are requested to register/update their complete bank details:
+Dividend warrants/demand drafts will be dispatched to the registered address of the shareholders.
+The shareholders who have not updated their bank account details are requested to register/update their complete bank details: